The Christchurch food scene might surprise and delight you!

 They do two sittings per night so you’re stuck with 6.30pm or 8.30pm – however rock up whenever and you might just be lucky.

-3 Posh Porridge at the weekly Riccarton Farmer’s Market is the sole reason some people come here!
-At $10 a bowl is not a cheap brekkie, but it’s how they serve it.
+7 Posh Porridge at the Saturday Christchurch Farmer’s Market is the sole reason some people come here!
+At $10 a bowl is not a cheap brekkie, but it’s what they do with it.

 Your dollop of porridge is heaped in a compostable bowl with your choice of toppings.
 I chose stewed rhubarb and apple with coconut crumble then added my own extras.
 Choices are dried fruits and chocolate, honey and various types and milk and cream.
 Whiskey soaked raisin porridge is also a popular choice 😉